Involved in a Hit and Run in Miami? (Everything You Need to Know)

 Hit and run laws vary state to state.
 Some states might handle hit and runs as misdemeanors or felonies depending on the cause of the accident, damage, and if anyone left the scene.

+What if an animal was involved in a hit and run?
 In Florida, it is also illegal to hit and run pets.
 Although pets are much more than personal property, they are considered personal property and if you don’t remain at the scene legal consequences will follow.

 If you were the victim of a hit-and-run car accident in Miami:

 - Seek medical help immediately – Even if you don’t think you sustained an injury, visit a doctor to be sure.
 If you find out you suffered an injury later, going to the doctor right away can help your case later.

 - Call the police – Report the incident.
 Wait for them to arrive and describe everything in as much detail as you can remember. (**NOTE – You don’t have to admit fault for the accident.
 You have the right to speak to an attorney before giving a statement to police or insurance adjusters.)